 I am Sue McAuley and my love affair with the Wairarapa began in 2006 when I purchased an amazing 36-acre property just north of Masterton.
-I divided this into two 10-acre blocks (which I sold) and a 16-acre block for me.

 My journey with alpacas began in 2010 when I purchased two females with cria at foot and their two wether cousins.
 I decided that these fascinating animals would be light on the land and would be easy for one person to handle.